GSA/piv-guides/pages/template-2.md

 > At the top left-hand area of this window, the branch name now appears with a **"/"** after it and a text box.

 4. In the text box, enter your new Page's name with the extension, **.md**, for **Markdown** (e.g., Mynewfile.md).
 5. Go to the bottom of your Page.
-Below the **Commit new file** comment box, click on the green **Commit new file** button.
+Below the **Commit new file** comment box, click on the green **Commit new file** button to save your new Page.

-> This saves your new Page in your new branch.

 ## Create an Issue